Brian Leigeb

-Brian Leigeb (born October 2, 1978) is a former professional American football defensive back.
-He played for the Indianapolis Colts in 2002.
+Brian Leigeb (born October 2, 1978) is an American former professional football player who was a defensive back for the Indianapolis Colts of the National Football League (NFL) in 2002.
+He played college football for the Central Michigan Chippewas.
 He is currently a college football assistant coach.

 Early life and college

-Leigeb was born on October 2, 1978 in Midland, Michigan.
-He played high school football at Herbert Henry Dow and college football at Central Michigan.
+Leigeb was born on October 2, 1978, in Midland, Michigan.
+He played high school football at Herbert Henry Dow and college football for the Central Michigan Chippewas.

 Professional career

 In the 2002 NFL season, Leigeb played for the Indianapolis Colts.
 He appeared in 15 games, recording 11 total tackles, including two tackles for loss.

 Coaching career

 Since 2011, Leigeb has served as the defensive backs coach for the football team at Northwood Timberwolves.